dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 # Error Messages {#ErrorMessages}

-    \[Editor: return "wait" time in completion response when AS wants Client to wait before retying a completion request.
+\[Editor: return "wait" time in AS Response when AS wants Client to wait before retying a Authorization Request.
-    The Client MUST generate a fresh completion token when retrying the completion request.
+The Client MUST generate a fresh authorization token when retrying the Authorization Request.
 ]

     TBD